getdnsapi/getdns/README.md

     # autoreconf -fi

-As well as building the getdns library two other tools may be installed:
+As well as building the getdns library three other tools may be installed:

 * getdns_query: a command line test script wrapper for getdns
 * stubby: an experimental DNS Privacy enabled client
+* getdns_server_mon: test DNS server function and capabilities

 Note: If you only want to build stubby, then use the `--with-stubby` option when running 'configure'.